Clifford Odets: Hollywood

 The immediate success of Odets's early plays attracted the attention of Hollywood producers.
 He first went to Hollywood in early 1936 to write for the screen as well as the stage.
 From this point on he spent most of his life in Hollywood.
 His initial intention was to make money to help subsidize the Group Theatre's run of his 1935 play Paradise Lost over which the critics were divided, and to help him fulfill his own financial obligations.
 His first screenplay was produced by Paramount and directed by Lewis Milestone.
 Starring Gary Cooper and Madeleine Carroll, The General Died at Dawn (1936) received some positive reviews, though Frank Nugent of the New York Times headed his review, "Odets, Where Is thy Sting?"—a phrase that dogged Odets for the rest of his life.

 Like most screenwriters of the time, Odets worked within the studio system until independent production companies gained prominence in the 1950s.
-Thus he often wrote drafts for films such as Rhapsody in Blue and It's a Wonderful Life that were handed off to another screenwriter or team for further development.
+Thus he often wrote drafts for films such as Rhapsody in Blue and It's a Wonderful Life that were handed to another screenwriter or team for further development.
 Odets declined to be credited for many of the films on which he worked, but did accept full credit as both screenwriter and director for None but the Lonely Heart (1944), adapted from the novel by Richard Llewellyn and produced by RKO.
 The film starred Cary Grant, Ethel Barrymore (who won an Oscar for Best Supporting Actress), Barry Fitzgerald, and Jane Wyatt.

 Odets wrote the 1957 screenplay for Sweet Smell of Success, based on the novelette and a first draft by Ernest Lehman and produced by the independent company Hecht-Hill-Lancaster.
 Starring Burt Lancaster and Tony Curtis, this film noir depicts the underbelly of the newspaper world.
 The character of J. J. Hunsecker, played by Lancaster, was voted the 35th most despicable villain in 100 years of film by the American Film Institute.
 Odets directed one other film, for which he also wrote the screenplay, The Story on Page One (1959).

 Four of Odets's plays—Golden Boy, Clash by Night, The Big Knife and The Country Girl—have been made into films, though Odets did not write the screenplays.